-In this blog series pulled from our eBook - Using an Interview to Select Frontline Job Candidates, we discuss types of interviews, delivery methods, and effectiveness.
-In part 1 of blog series, we discussed types of interviews.
-In part 2, we discuss ways to deliver an interview.
-In part 3, we review standard benefits and challenges associated with the interview process.
-In part 4, we discuss how the interview adds value.
+In our eBook - Using an Interview to Select Frontline Job Candidates, we discuss types of interviews, ways to deliver an interview, and standard benefits and challenges associated with the interview process.
 But how can the interview process be improved?

 Ways to improve the interview process